Protected persons: Legal effects

-In addition to that, the Additional Protocol I of the Geneva Convention establishes a unitary protection for all sick, wounded and shipwrecked independently of their military or civil status.
+In addition to that, the Additional Protocol I to the Geneva Conventions establishes a unitary protection for all sick, wounded and shipwrecked independently of their military or civil status.
 In return, sick and wounded persons shall refrain from any hostile behaviour to benefit from this protection.

 In case of necessity, belligerent powers can appeal to the charity of the civilian population.
-That being said, the civilian population shall only “respect these wounded and sick, and in particular abstain from offering them violence”, but at the same time can not be prosecuted and convicted “for having nursed wounded or sick”.
+That being said, the civilian population shall only "respect these wounded and sick, and in particular abstain from offering them violence", but at the same time can not be prosecuted and convicted "for having nursed wounded or sick".

 Prisoners of war

-Legal definition of prisoners of war is given in the Article 4 of the 3rd Geneva Convention and apply to the following persons, who "have fallen into the power of the enemy":
+Legal definition of prisoners of war is given in the Article 4 of the Third Geneva Convention and apply to the following persons, who "have fallen into the power of the enemy":